 A lot of these houses were built primarily as summer residences for the rich and famous, with the majority being built on the Hill of Howth overlooking Dublin Bay.
 Earlscliffe was built around this time.

-One of the challenges of living on the Hill of Howth was that the roads were not great on this side of the hill.
+One of the challenges of living on the south side of the Hill of Howth was that the roads were not great on this side of the hill.
 There had been talk of a tramway in Howth as far back as 1883, but in those days there was only horse power or possibly steam power, which was unsuitable for Howth due to the steep gradients.

 However, by the end of the 19th century, electric traction arrived and on the 17th June 1901 the tram line from Sutton to the Howth Summit was opened, with the final leg of the tram line from the Summit to Howth railway station opening on the 1st August 1901.